Distances

 In time, Book of Mormon peoples may have succeeded in clearing out wild beasts from some of their lands.
 (3 Nephi 4:2)

-The time frame for these events is appropriately called the “Woodland period”!
+The time frame for these events is appropriately called the “Woodland period”.
 For the most part, the principal New York lands of the Mulekites, Nephites and Lamanites, except for certain north countries like the the land of Desolation, were heavily forested.
 Those who entered the woods could easily become lost after traveling only a short distance.
 (Mosiah 8:8; 21:25-26; 22:16; 23:30)

 Taking all these things into account, we see that the Mulekites could have settled and multiplied in the land of Zarahemla (about 60 miles northward of the city of Nephi) not many generations before the people of Mosiah discovered them.

-The American setting of the Book of Mormon is real, as real as the biblical land of Israel!
-This does not mean that the historicity of either work of scripture is firmly established by mainstream archaeology.
-Some opportunistic folk try to base their "Book of Mormon geography" models on dubious "archaeological" finds and interpretations.
-This kind of approach, though it may draw a crowd, is backwards.
-The legitimate setting of the Book of Mormon should be determined from careful examination of LDS scripture, and verifiable statements by Joseph Smith.
+Some opportunists try to base their "Book of Mormon geography" on "archaeological" finds and sources.
+This approach, though it may attract a crowd, is backwards.
+Before setting out to dig, the legitimate setting of the Book of Mormon should be determined first and foremost from careful examination of LDS scripture, and from verifiable statements by Joseph Smith.

-After locating the authentic literary setting of the Book of Mormon (based on proper textual analysis, e.g. LDS Doctrine and Covenants 128:20), if no impressive archeological evidence is immediately forthcoming, we can at least take consolation in the fact that we have located, and laid out the covenant land of scripture according to the best sources.
-Archeologically, we may find that the situation for the Book of Mormon is similar in some ways to that of the Bible.
+After locating the authentic literary setting (by careful textual analysis, e.g. LDS Doctrine and Covenants 128:20), if no impressive archeological evidence is immediately forthcoming, we should at least take consolation in the fact that we have laid out the covenant land of scripture according to the best sources.
+Archeologically, we may find that the situation with the Book of Mormon is somewhat similar to that of the Bible.

-The Bible, for instance, makes demographic claims that are not proved archaeologically.
+The Bible makes demographic claims that are not proven archaeologically.
 (2 Samuel 24:9, 1 Chronicles 21:5) According to the Bible, more than a million people were led out of Egypt - bound for a relatively small promised land.
 (Numbers 1:45-47) Where is the archaeological proof that millions of Israelites took possession of the relatively small land of Canaan?
-Of course, no one is looking for another location just because its hard to prove the Bible’s demographic claims.
-Ancient population controversies don't really concern Bible scholars when it comes to determining where the land of Canaan is.
-The Book of Mormon's literary setting, doesn’t require archaeological proof of its demographic claims either.
-In other words, archaeological proof of larger ancient Israelite populations is not required in order to establish the legitimate covenant land literary setting for either the Bible or the Book of Mormon.
+Of course, no one is looking for another location just because the demographic claims are hard to prove.
+Ancient population controversies don't really concern Bible scholars when it comes to recognizing where the land of Canaan is.

-Consider another case in point: Remains have been found of a temple in northern Syria that resemble the House of the LORD built by Solomon.
+That the literary setting should precede archaeology, consider the remains that have been found of a temple in northern Syria that resemble the House of the LORD built by Solomon.
 Does this mean that maps should be redrawn placing the Kingdom of Judah in Syria, or that we should publically announce that the Semitic Syrians were Jews?
-No!
-The Bible tells us where the Temple of Solomon stood even though currently, there is little archaeological evidence that it ever existed.
+No. The Bible tells us where the Temple of Solomon stood even though currently, there is little archaeological evidence that it ever existed.
 (2 Chronicles 3:1) Thoughtful readers hold to the scriptural setting despite a shortage of archaeological proof.
-Proving the Bible and the Book of Mormon archaeologically is a separate matter.

 Vincent Coon וִינְסֶנט כּוּן © Copyright 2018